 Fall in Love With Your New Career!

 Calling all hopeless romantics, perfectionists and control freaks!
-We may have found the perfect career for you.
-If you are bored of your monotonous office job and are desperate for an exciting new challenge, then look no further – a wedding planning course could be perfect for you.
-Working in the wedding industry combines the excitement of being part of someone else’s big day, with the chance to get creative and add your own sparkle.
+We may have found the ideal career for you.
+If you are bored with your monotonous office job and are desperate for an exciting new challenge, then look no further – a wedding planning course could be perfect for you.
+Working in the wedding industry combines the excitement of being part of someone else’s big day with the chance to get creative and add your own sparkle to it.
 If you have a flair for organisation, plenty of ideas and the patience to work with even the most demanding brides, then now’s the time to give it a go!

-Here are the reasons why we think it’s a great career choice:
+Here are 8 reasons why we think you should study to become a wedding planner:

 1. You can study a wedding planning course from home

 Many people hold off studying in later life because they do not have the time to commit to attending classes.
 Fortunately, at Stonebridge College, this is not the case.
-If you study a wedding planning course with us, you can complete your entire course at home in your own time.
-What’s more is that we have three separate distance learning qualifications on offer.
+If you study a wedding planning course with us, you can complete your entire course at home in your own time and look forward to a rewarding career afterwards.
+What’s more, we have three separate distance learning qualifications on offer.
 Choose from the Wedding Planner course, the Wedding Floristry course and the Wedding Planning and Events Management course.

 2. You can travel to exotic destinations